Course Outline

 9. Other Technical Aspects

-• Understanding of principles and common practices, including any legal constraints and obligations, so they can contribute appropriately to investigations within government agencies.
+• Understanding of principles and common practices, including legal constraints and obligations, to contribute appropriately to investigations for government agencies.

-• The role of cryptography in protecting systems and assets for government entities, including awareness of relevant standards and practices.
+• The role of cryptography in protecting systems and assets, including awareness of relevant standards and practices for public sector use.

 Note: This is the four-day course which adds one additional day to the standard delivery to provide more time for exam preparation and practice exercises.